 Wasps & Premiership Rugby

-Engage!
-Coventry has been commissioned by Wasps RFC to deliver their Premiership Rugby Ltd (PRL) community development programmes, which include six different strands of community delivery across primary and secondary schools and wider outreach work across Coventry as follows:
+Engage! was commissioned by Wasps RFC from 2015 to 2017 to deliver their Premiership Rugby Ltd (PRL) community development programmes, which included six different strands of community delivery across primary and secondary schools and wider outreach work across Coventry as follows:

 Something To Chew On - (STCO)